 Mamute Art Gallery was founded in 2012 with the goal of enhancing the poetic research in contemporary art and launching young artists in process of a consolidating career.
 Most of the represented artists are from the South of Brazil and the Gallery seeks to be a space of visibility of its artists, facilitating the circulation of their works and promoting their careers on both national and international art scene.

-The Gallery represents the following artists: Andressa Cantergiani, Antônio Augusto Bueno, Bruno Borne, Camila Elis, Claudia Hamerski, Clóvis Martins Costa, David Magila, Dione Veiga Vieira, Emanuel Monteiro, Fernanda Gassen, Frantz, Gabriel Nehemy, Goia Mujalli, Hélio Fervenza, Hugo Fortes, Ío, Letícia Lampert, Marília Bianchini, Mariza Carpes, Pablo Ferretti, Patrícia Francisco, Sandra Rey and Sandro Ka.
+The Gallery represents the following artists: Alexandre Freire, Andressa Cantergiani, Anna Moraes, Antônio Augusto Bueno, Bruno Borne, Camila Elis, Claudia Hamerski, Clóvis Martins Costa, David Magila, Dione Veiga Vieira, Edson Macalini, Emanuel Monteiro, Fernanda Gassen, Fernanda Valadares, Hélio Fervenza, Ío, Karen Axelrud, Letícia Lampert, Marília Bianchini, Mariza Carpes, Pablo Ferretti, Luanda Francisco, Sandra Rey, Sandro Ka and Wagner Costa.

 The Gallery is committed to the production and dissemination of knowledge in the Visual Arts field and promotes not only solo and collective exhibits but also several theoretical and reflective proposals, such as debates with artists, researchers, curators, collectors; activities such as lectures, courses, artistic residencies, publications launches and Master’s Degree thesis and Doctoral dissertations qualifying examinations.